-Cognitive & Affective - At the Tofukuji Buddhist temple in Kyoto Japan, there is a large rock, which is ten to fifteen feet tall, three to four feet wide, and about a foot thick.
+At the Tofukuji Buddhist temple in Kyoto Japan, there is a large rock, which is ten to fifteen feet tall, three to four feet wide, and about a foot thick.
 On this rock is carved, in beautiful flowing vertical Japanese script, a haiku.
-The haiku reads: "Furuike ya kawazu tobikomu mizu no oto."
-This translates into English as "old pond, frog jump, sound of water."
-This is perhaps the most famous haiku, written by Matsuo Bashō (1644-94).
-The book "One Hundred Frogs" [5] is a collection of nearly a hundred and fifty translations into English of this simple haiku.
-There is a joke about a haiku vendor with a sign that reads "Haiku 100 yen.
-With frog, 25 extra."
+The haiku reads: 'Furuike ya kawazu tobikomu mizu no oto'.
+This translates into English as 'old pond, frog jump, sound of water'.
+This is perhaps the most famous haiku, written by Matsuo Bash (1644-1694).
+The book One Hundred Frogs (H. Sato, 1995) is a collection of nearly 150 translations into English of this simple haiku.
+There is a joke about a haiku vendor with a sign that reads 'Haiku 100 yen.
+With frog, 25 extra'.